keboola/waii-integration/README.md

-# WAII Testing
+# WAII Integration

-This repository contains scripts for integrating and testing WAII (AI-based SQL assistant) with Keboola Connection.
+This repository contains scripts integrating WAII (AI-based SQL assistant) and Keboola Connection.
+In particular it pulls data from a specific Keboola project and adds it to semantic context.
+It can also delete semantic context based on saved statement ids (which are saved for each run of the adding semantic context).

 ## Overview

-The WAII Testing project provides tools to:
+The WAII Integration project provides tools to:

 1. Connect to WAII API using environment-based configuration
 2. Import metadata from Keboola Connection into WAII semantic context